External Hard Drive Error: 6 Methods you can use to Fix it

 5. Change the drive format

-If your external hard drive is in the wrong format, you will likely face different errors.
-Changing the format to those that are accessible should eliminate these issues and restore normalcy.
+You will likely face different errors if your external hard drive is in the wrong format.
+Changing the format to accessible ones should eliminate these issues and restore normalcy.

 6. Change the power setting for the USB driver